 Students who take this course will learn to use GIS software for geocoding purposes.
 Geocoding is the process of using common data to quickly and easily create location maps and is used by most government agencies and many businesses.
 GIS software will be used to produce maps useful in such things as routing emergency vehicles, providing effective customer service delivery, understanding crime incident patterns, or locating restaurants, schools, and fire stations.
 Students will also learn to create and refine address data to develop the reference data necessary to build address or geocoding indexes.
 Strategies will be exercised to clean input addresses, achieve better address-matching results, and fine-tune software parameters.
 Not repeatable.
+Credit may be earned once for CCTIS 67 or GEOGR 67.
 Grading: (P/NP only) Transfer: (CSU)

-CCTIS 70/GEOGR 70- Introduction to Raster-Based GIS, 3 units
+CCTIS 70/GEOGR 70-Introduction to Raster-Based GIS, 3 units

-Formerly listed as: CMPSC 70 Recommended for Success: Completion of CCTIS 59 / GEOGR 59 and CCTIS 60/GEOGR 60 Hours per term: 54 lecture
+Recommended for Success: Completion of CCTIS 59 /GEOGR 59 and CCTIS 60/GEOGR 60

 This course uses the ArcGIS ArcView software along with the Spatial Analyst and 3D extensions to explore the use of raster GIS data in analysis and visualization.
 Topics include terrain analysis, hydrologic analysis, suitability analysis, and 3D modeling.
 The course consists of a combination of lectures, demonstrations, hands-on exercises, and a student project.
 Not repeatable.
+Credit may be earned once for CCTIS 70 or GEOGR 70.
 Transfer: (CSU)

-CCTIS 75/GEOGR 75-GIS Applications in Resource Management, 1⁄2-3 units
+CCTIS 75/GEOGR 75-GIS Applications in Resource Management, 1/2-3 units

-Formerly listed as: CMPSC 75 Recommended for Success: CCTIS 70/GEOGR 70 Hours per term: Hours per term: 9, 18, 36, or 54 lecture
+Recommended for Success: CCTIS 70/GEOGR 70

+Hours per term: Hours per term: 9, 18, 36, or 54 lecture

 Uses ArcGIS ArcView software and the Image Analyst extension to explore the use of GIS in natural resource analysis and management.
 Emphasis is on the use of satellite imagery and aerial photography to derive information for GIS analysis.
 The course consists of a combination of lectures, demonstrations, hands-on exercises, and a student project.
 Not repeatable.
+Credit may be earned once for CCTIS 75 or GEOGR 75.
 Transfer: (CSU)

-CCTIS 137-Presentations Using Computers and Multimedia, 11/2 units
+CCTIS 137-Presentations Using Computers and Multimedia,

+11/2 units